 I am an entertainment enthusiast with six years experience as an online pop culture writer.

 John Williams is one of the greatest film composers of all time.
-As of the writing of this article he has three songs (Star Wars, Jaws, E.T.) on the AFI’s Greatest American Movie Score Of All Time list, won 5 Oscars and been nominated 47 times, and had 4 of his themes top the U.S. Billboard charts (Jaws, Star Wars, Close Encounters, Superman).
+He has several songs on the AFI's Greatest American Movie Score Of All Time list, has won multiple Oscars and been nominated more than 50 times, and has had numerous themes top the U.S. Billboard charts.

 1. Star Wars Main Title

 Star Wars has been called a space opera.
 It is because of John Williams that the music in Star Wars is just as famous as the film itself.
 This list could have been composed entirely of Star Wars songs, but the main title sequence has become forever tied to this timeless classic.

 When the opening scroll appears on screen, and the orchestra starts playing, fans go crazy.
 It is more powerful today than it was back in 1977 when it first appeared on screen.
 Hearing this masterpiece instantly draws people into the emotional journey they embarked upon when following a story set in a galaxy far, far, away.

 In 1978, Richard Donner and Christopher Reeve made us believe a man could fly in Superman: The Movie.
 It was John Williams who made our hearts soar.
 His main title score is now recognized and accepted as Superman’s theme song.
 Despite countless television shows, cartoons, movies, and video games, it is this song that is forever tied to the Man Of Steel.

 By standing for truth and justice, Superman inspires the world around him.
 This song instills the same feeling for its listeners.
 To have a song embody the same power and emotions of the character it represents is truly an amazing feat.